ambroiselebs/simplePHP_librarie/README.md

 # __📝 Documentation__

+## __Compile SCSS :__

+Execute the command : `./compileScss.bat` and there you go !
+Just save your scss file and It will compile

+⚠️ Put the css source in your HTML not the SCSS ⚠️

 ## __Create a PHP file :__
 Execute the command : `./createPHPfile.bat [name of your file without ".php"]`
 #### Example :